Understanding Inheritance and Composition in PHP Object-Oriented Programming

 When Inheritance Causes Problems

-The "gorilla banana" problem is a well-known criticism of inheritance.
+The "gorilla banana" problem is a well-known criticism of inheritance in object-oriented programming.
 You wanted a banana, but you inherited a gorilla holding a banana, the entire jungle, and everything that comes with them.
-This analogy describes how inheriting from a parent class brings along behaviour you may not want or need.
+This analogy describes how inheriting from a parent class can bring along behaviour you do not want or need.

 Deep inheritance chains become rigid and difficult to modify.
 Changing behaviour in the middle of a chain risks breaking everything below it.
 Consider a shape hierarchy that tries to account for every combination of properties: